jackolney/CascadeDashboard/README.md

 * libproj-dev
 * libv8-dev

-Windows users are on their own here, but I aim to provide support soon.
+Windows builds are tested using [AppVeyor](https://ci.appveyor.com/project/jackolney/cascadedashboard)

 Please open an issue or email me at [jack.olney11@imperial.ac.uk](mailto:jack.olney11@imperial.ac.uk) if you encounter any problems.